Economic Factors >

 The Company has imposed caps on the maximum risk undertaking for the Group's and its subsidiaries' credit extensions and investment operations in order to control the Group's large risk exposures; The subsidiaries have set their respective capital adequacy ratio (CAR) alarm levels for various industries in order to maintain the Group's CAR; The Group regularly reviews its subsidiaries' main risk monitoring indexes, including credit risk, market risk, interest risk, liquidity risk, insurance risk, operational risk and emerging risk, in order to faithfully implement the early-warning and stop loss mechanisms; Effective internal control systems are implemented to reduce possible losses caused by risks.

 As the types of global emerging risk items and related incidence gradually rise, the Company has also separately formulated the "Emerging Risk Management Guidelines" so that the Group can enhance corporate governance and administer assessments of emerging risks (such as trade war, global epidemic diseases, climate emergencies, information security risk, etc).
 By doing so, we have established a Group-level management mechanism for emerging risk items.
-The Company also adds or amends various risk management regulations and monitoring indexes in accordance with regulatory requirements or changes in the economic environment.
-In 2023, we formulated the "Management Guidelines Governing FFHC Asset Assessment and Categorization", and amended related regulations such as the "FFHC Incident Reporting Guidelines" and "Table of Maximum Risk Undertaking for a Subsidiary's Credit Extension to/Investment in Same Individual, Same Related Party, or Corporate Credit Extension to the Same Conglomerate".
+The Company also adds or amends various risk management regulations and monitoring indicators in accordance with regulatory requirements or changes in the economic environment.
+In 2024, we additionally formulated the "Directions for First Financial Group's Management of Climate Change Risks", and amended related regulations such as the "Directions for FFHC's filing for Article 46 of the Financial Holding Company Act", "Regulations Governing FFHC's and Subsidiary Companies' Credit Extension to and Transactions with Stakeholders", and "Table of Maximum Risk Undertaking for Subsidiary's Credit Extension to/Investment in Same Individual, Same Related Party, or Corporate Credit Extension to the Same Conglomerate".

 B. Risk Appetite